 The County acquired Hancock Park in 1924, through a donation by George Hancock (Natural History Museums of Los Angeles County 2022).
 Recognizing the site as scientifically valuable, Hancock donated the site under the condition that the County would develop the park as a scientific monument known as La Brea Tar Pits.
 After Hancock Park was established in 1924, little in the way of formal excavation was accomplished for the next 45 years (Natural History Museums of Los Angeles County 2022).
 In 1969, the Rancho La Brea Project began by resuming excavation of a major deposit of fossils in Pit 91 that had been discovered in 1915.
-In 1975, philanthropist George C. Page donated funds to construct an on-site museum.
+In 1960, a portion of the land within Hancock Park was dedicated to the creation, development and maintenance of the LACMA campus.2 Over several decades, the LACMA portion of the site has been altered and undergone expansion.
+In 1975, philanthropist George C. Page donated funds to construct an on-site museum within the La Brea Tar Pits portion of Hancock Park.
 The Page Museum opened to the public in 1977.